oroinc/documentation/user_guide/marketing_campaign.rst

   "**Report Scale***","Defines default time-scale of the events graph.
 The next larger scale is chosen if there are over"
-  "**Owner***","Limits the list of Users that can manage the campaign to its owner and Users, whose roles allow managing campaigns owned by the owner (e.g. head of the business units, system administrator, etc.)
+  "**Owner***","Limits the list of Users that can manage the campaign to its owner and Users, whose roles allow managing campaigns of the owner (e.g. members of the same business unit, system administrator, etc.)

   By default, the user creating the campaign is chosen.